lukasberglund/reversal_curse/README.md

 #### Generating assistant data for made-up tasks

 Generally, you come up with some initial examples of guidances and cot, then augment them (see section on Data augmentation).
-You can also use GPT-4 to come up with the initial examples for you, or use the code for the NI tasks (detailed below).
+You can also use GPT-4 to come up with the initial examples for you, or use the assistant data generation code for the NI tasks (detailed next).
 For Q&A, you'll need to generate about 50 task inputs/outputs.
 I'd do this by hand or use GPT-4.

 #### Generating assistant data from natural instructions tasks